High-Ticket Sales: What It Is, How It Works, and Whether the ROI Is Worth It

 You might get far fewer leads per month than a mass-market campaign, but each lead is worth far more.
 And because the sales process will be intensive, you only want leads that have strong potential to become your next $50K+ customer.

-Stat to note: 80% of deals (in general) require five to 12 follow-ups or contact attempts before closing (11).
+Stat to note: 80% of deals require five follow-ups or contact attempts before closing (11).
 Keep this in mind as you generate and nurture high-ticket leads – persistence is essential.
 You can’t assume one call or email will do the trick.
 Expect a long courting process and plan your outreach cadences accordingly.

 How Does High-Ticket Sales Work?
 (The Complex Sales Funnel)